-- (1) The purpose of the Reconfiguring a lot code is to ensure that land is: - (a) arranged in a manner which is consistent with the intended scale and intensity of development within the area; - (b) provided with access to appropriate movement and open space networks; and - (c) contributes to housing diversity and accommodates a range of land uses. - (2) The purpose of the code will be achieved through the following overall outcomes: - (a) Subdivision of land achieves the efficient use of land and the efficient provision of infrastructure and transport services; - (b) Lots are of a suitable size and shape for the intended or potential use having regard to the purpose and overall outcomes of the relevant zone or precinct. - (c) Subdivision of land creates lots with sufficient area and dimensions to accommodate the ultimate use, meet user requirements, protect environmental features and account for site constraints; - (d) A range and mix of lot sizes is provided to facilitate a variety of industry and housing types; - (e) Subdivision design incorporates a road network that provides connectivity and circulation for vehicles and provide safe and efficient access for pedestrians, cyclists and public transport; - (f) Subdivision design provides opportunities for walking and cycling for recreation and as alternative methods of travel; - (g) Subdivision of land provides and integrates a range of functional parkland, including local and district parks and open space links for the use and enjoyment of the residents of the locality and the shire; - (h) Subdivision of land contributes to an open space network that achieves connectivity along riparian corridors and between areas with conservation values: - (i) Subdivision within the Rural zone maintains rural landholdings in viable parcels; - (j) Land in historical townships is not reconfigured to be used for urban purposes; and - (k) Residential subdivision and greenfield development is designed to consider and respect: - i. topography; - ii. climate responsive design and solar orientation; - iii. efficient and sustainable infrastructure provision; - iv. environmental values; - v. water sensitive urban design; - vi. good quality agricultural land; and - vii. the character and scale of surrounding development.
+- (1) The purpose of the Reconfiguring a lot code is to ensure that land is: - (a) arranged in a manner which is consistent with the intended scale and intensity of development within the area; - (b) provided with access to appropriate movement and open space networks; and - (c) contributes to housing diversity and accommodates a range of land uses. - (2) The purpose of the code will be achieved through the following overall outcomes: - (a) Subdivision of land achieves the efficient use of land and the efficient provision of infrastructure and transport services; - (b) Lots are of a suitable size and shape for the intended or potential use having regard to the purpose and overall outcomes of the relevant zone or precinct. - (c) Subdivision of land creates lots with sufficient area and dimensions to accommodate the ultimate use, meet user requirements, protect environmental features and account for site constraints; - (d) A range and mix of lot sizes is provided to facilitate a variety of industry and housing types; - (e) Subdivision design incorporates a road network that provides connectivity and circulation for vehicles and provide safe and efficient access for pedestrians, cyclists and public transport; - (f) Subdivision design provides opportunities for walking and cycling for recreation and as alternative methods of travel; - (g) Subdivision of land provides and integrates a range of functional parkland, including local and district parks and open space links for the use and enjoyment of the residents of the locality and the shire; - (h) Subdivision of land contributes to an open space network that achieves connectivity along riparian corridors and between areas with conservation values: - (i) Subdivision within the Rural zone maintains lots equal to or larger than 60ha, except for where: - (a) The subdivision results in no additional lots (boundary realignment) and does not create an additional rural lifestyle lot or rural residential purposes lot; or - (b) The subdivision is limited to the creation of one additional allotment to accommodate a public reconfiguration purpose; - (j) Land in historical townships is not reconfigured to be used for urban purposes; and - (k) Residential subdivision and greenfield development is designed to consider and respect: - i. topography; - ii. climate responsive design and solar orientation; - iii. efficient and sustainable infrastructure provision; - iv. environmental values; - v. water sensitive urban design; - vi. good quality agricultural land; and - vii. the character and scale of surrounding development.